 In November 2015, the FASB issued an accounting standard update to simplify the presentation of deferred taxes on the balance sheet.
 The accounting standard update will require an entity to present all deferred tax assets and deferred tax liabilities as non-current on the balance sheet.
 Under the current guidance, entities are required to separately present deferred taxes as current or non-current.
 Netting deferred tax assets and deferred tax liabilities by tax jurisdiction will still be required under the new guidance.
 This guidance will be effective for FactSet beginning in the first quarter of fiscal 2018, with early adoption in fiscal 2017 permitted.
-The Company does not believe this new accounting standard update will have a material impact on its consolidated financial statements.
+The accounting standard update is a change in balance sheet presentation only and, as such, the Company does not believe this new accounting standard update will have a material impact on its consolidated financial statements